Miami’s crypto craze on full display at bitcoin conference

 As Miami aims to attract more investment, Bitcoin 2022 organizers say at least 75 companies will be making announcements at the conference.

 Last year, El Salvador President Nayib Bukele made international news at the event, unveiling by video that his country would be the first to make cryptocurrency legal tender.
-Bukele will be at the conference.
+Bukele was scheduled to speak at this year’s conference but canceled as his country is in a state of emergency after dozens of killings and the arrest of 6,000 suspected gang members over the past week.

 It remains to be seen what the effort will yield in the future.
 South Florida saw its population decline by more than 18,000 people between July 2020 and July 2021.
 And critics worry the city does not have a high-ranking university that could build workforce to make companies thrive, the way the Bay Area and New York do.